spanichella/ARIES-story-teller/README.md

 ## 3. Our Contribution<a name="section3"></a>
+Our study is an extension of the aforementioned [study](#section2) and evolves around the following research question: "Does running the ML and DL algorithm using an extended dataset lead to better precision and recall values?"
+We addressed this question by implementing the following:
 For evaluation of the DL and ML component, we created a new dataset based on a recreated requirement elicitation session and used the audio recording to extend the already existing dataset of the original study.
-The resulting complete dataset (see [datasets folder](./datasets)) achieved better performance, as is discussed in section [Study Results]().
+The resulting complete dataset (see [datasets folder](./datasets)) achieved better performance, as is discussed in section [Study Results](). **TODO**: Correctly link Study Results
 Furthermore, in order to facilitate usage and make our tool accessible for a broader audience, we combined the separate ML and DL Pipeline into a combined wrapper component and created an intuitive, easy to use graphical user interface (GUI).
-Finally, we evaluated the ML and DL component in terms of precision, recall and F-measure values with our newly created dataset and compared it to the results found in the original study.
+Finally, we evaluated the ML and DL component in terms of precision, recall and F-measure values, using our newly created dataset and comparing the results to the ones achieved in the former study.
+These findings allowed us to address and reflect upon our research question.
-**TODO**: Correctly link Study Results

 ### TOBEMOVED Recording Dataset<a name="section4.1"></a>